-Simulated Annealing is a heuristic that uses probability to determine a solution.
+Simulated Annealing is a heuristic approach that uses probability to determine a solution.
 It approximates the global optimum (the best solution), in a reasonable amount of time.
 Its name comes from metallurgy, in which metals are heating to high temperatures, then cooled, in a process called annealing.

 The process works as follows: